 - Spiritual coach

 - Writing coach

 In theory, there’s a different kind of coach for every kind of need, and the specific role of the life coach is to help you clarify and work toward your overall life vision.

-Coaches don't need to have mastered the same things you're seeking to be able to help you.
-Coaches are different from consultants.
+Coaches don’t need to have mastered the same things you want to master to be able to help you.
+They’re different from consultants.

-While consultants lead with their expertise and give advice about how to accomplish specific outcomes, coaches avoid giving advice.
-Their role isn't to tell you what to do or how to do something.
-Instead, a coach is there to help you tap into the inner resources you need to achieve the goals you choose to pursue.
+While consultants lead with their expertise and give you advice on how to accomplish specific outcomes, coaches avoid giving you advice.
+Their role isn’t to tell you what to do or how to do something.
+It’s to help you tap into the inner resources you need to achieve your goals.

 For example, a book coach wouldn’t necessarily tell you how to query an agent or get a book published (though some might also offer this kind of concrete help).
-Instead, a book coach would help you explore why you’re not sticking to your daily word count goals or help you push through the fear that’s keeping your finished manuscript locked up in a drawer instead of out in the world.
+Instead, they would help you explore why you’re not sticking to your daily word count goals or examine the fear that’s keeping your finished manuscript locked up in a drawer instead of out in the world.